Review: ‘One Battle After Another,’ starring Leonardo DiCaprio, Sean Penn, Benicio del Toro, Regina Hall, Teyana Taylor and Chase Infiniti

 But here’s the biggest problem with how Jennifer’s story is told in this movie: Even when Jennifer reaches adulthood, John is still portrayed as her unhealthy focus in life.
 Not once do viewers see if Jennifer had any significant friendships or fell in love—in other words, the movie makes it look like she never established any deep emotional connections or meaningful relationships with anyone besides her father.
 Jennifer and her brother Nick were close as children, but after she ran away from home, it seems like they were never that close again.

 There are montages of Jennifer being a drifter and partying with various people whose names and personalities are never shown in the movie.
 Eventually, Jennifer decides to get her life together, and she enrolls in the University of Minnesota in 1985.
 But even that scene looks rushed and phony.
-She has a meeting with an admissions officer named Dr. Halstead (played by Nigel Fisher), who scolds her for lying on her application about being a high school dropout.
-At first Jennifer denies it, but then she admits she lied and that she never graduated from high school.
+She has a meeting with an admissions officer named Dr. Halstead (played by Nigel Fisher), who scolds her for lying on her application by trying to hide that she’s a high school dropout.
+At first Jennifer denies it, but then she admits she deliberately lied and admits that she never graduated from high school.

 Dr. Halstead takes pity on her and says that if she lied about something like that, then it must mean that she really wants a college education.
 And just like that, he says that Jennifer can enroll in the university.
 In reality, university admissions are much more complicated and have more people involved in making the decisions than what’s portrayed in this movie.
 And telling a big lie on a college application would be automatic grounds for disqualification, unless someone can squeak by because of exceptional intelligence or because the applicant’s family is rich.
 Jennifer doesn’t fit either description.